 Since users crave transparency on Instagram, all influencers need to disclose sponsored posts, according to the Federal Trade Commission (FTC) guidelines for online advertising.
-And here’s how a sponsored post may look like on Instagram:
+And here’s what a sponsored post may look like on Instagram:

-Since these influencers have in-person interactions with the majority of their subscribers, they deliver better results, which means you can get an offer even if you have less than 1,000 followers count on Instagram.
+Since these influencers have in-person interactions with the majority of their subscribers, they deliver better results, which means you can get an offer even if you have less than 1,000 followers on Instagram.

 Sponsored posts work well on Instagram, but most companies want to establish long-term relationships with influencers, so they seek out brand ambassadors who can promote a company in a positive light on a regular basis.

-It’s no secret that Instagram is a visual platform: People upload 100 million+ of photos & videos daily.
+It’s no secret that Instagram is a visual platform: People upload 3 billion photos & videos daily.
 However, it’s not enough for brands to upload overly polished professional photos of their product to stand out from the crowd.

 When it comes to the travel industry, companies of all sizes invite real travelers to take photos showcasing their experiences while staying at brand properties in exchange for free accommodation and payment.

 For example, a small town in New Zealand, Wanaka, achieved a 14% increase in tourism after working with Instagram influencers who shared images of the city on their profiles.

 However, I don’t recommend this approach unless you have a huge following.
 There’s nothing more annoying to hotel owners than a fake influencer asking for a free stay.

 It’s no secret that Instagram has strong sales potential, so more and more brands want to use this platform to promote products, reach out to the target audience, and increase sales.
 According to Business Instagram, over 25 million businesses and 2 million advertisers are on the platform.